omiridoue/sgsss-workflow/index.md

 can integrate various software package and environment management systems such as Docker, Singularity, and Conda.
 It allows for existing pipelines written in common scripting languages, such as R and Python, to be seamlessly coupled together.
-It implements a Domain Specific Language (DSL) that simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructure
+It implements Domain Specific Language (DSL) that simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructure